 Step 5.
 Click "Upload" in the feature bar above, locate the downloaded files on your device and click "Open" in the pop-up window.

 How to Migrate Shared Drive to OneDrive for Business Efficiently

-As you can find, the manual method to migrate Google Workspace Shared Drive to OneDrive for Business is complicated and unreliable due to the unstable network and annoying account switching.
+As you can find, the manual method to migrate Google Workspace Shared Drive to OneDrive for Business is complicated and unreliable due to the unstable network and annoying account switching operations.

-So, is there any way which can help you migrate Google Shared Drive to OneDrive for business without taking any extra time and effort?
-Well, you can try an excellent free web-based cloud file manager called MultCloud to successfully migrate data from Shared Drive to OneDrive for Business seamlessly in a single and user-friendly interface with one click for free.
+So, is there any way that can help you migrate Google Shared Drive to OneDrive for business without taking any extra time and effort?
+Well, you can try an excellent free web-based cloud file manager called MultCloud to successfully migrate data from Shared Drive to OneDrive for Business seamlessly in a single and user-friendly interface with one click free.

-MultCloud is a professional multiple cloud storage manager aims to help you manage and transfer data between 30+ leading clouds in one interface without switching cloud accounts.
+MultCloud is a professional multiple cloud storage manager that aims to help you manage and transfer data between 30+ leading clouds in one interface without switching cloud accounts.

 Once you start to use cloud services with MultCloud, you can:

-- Transfer, sync, and backup files from cloud to cloud quickly by Cloud Transfer, Cloud Sync, and Cloud Backup with a single click.
+- Transfer, sync, and backup files between clouds quickly by Cloud Transfer, Team Transfer, Cloud Sync, and Cloud Backup with a single click.

 - Remote Upload to OneDrive and other clouds directly from URL, torrent, and magnet link.

-- Manage all your clouds conveniently by cloud built-in functions like Upload, Download, Preview, Cut, Rename, Delete, Copy.
+- Manage all your clouds conveniently by cloud built-in functions like Upload, Download, Preview, Cut, Rename, Delete, and Copy.

 - Share cloud files from MultCloud in Public, Private, and Source modes.

 - Collaborate with users from different brands of clouds by creating MultCloud Sub-accounts.

-If you are going to migrate a Shared Drive to OneDrive for Business with MultCloud, there are two great functions called “Cloud Transfer” and “Copy to” ready to give you the best help.
+If you are going to migrate a Shared Drive to OneDrive for Business with MultCloud, there are three great functions called "Cloud Transfer", "Team Transfer", and "Copy to" ready to give you the best help.

-- Cloud Transfer: Transfer large number of files and folders from Shared Drive to OneDrive for Business by one click with schedule plan and other helpful options.
+- Cloud Transfer: Transfer a large number of files and folders from Shared Drive to OneDrive for Business with one click with a schedule plan and other helpful options.

 - Copy to: Transfer files and folders from a Shared Drive to one or multiple destinations at once without additional options.